Dick Spanner, P.I.

 Dick Spanner, P.I. is a 1987 British stop-motion animated comedy series which parodied Chandleresque detective shows.
 The title character and protagonist was Dick Spanner, voiced by Shane Rimmer, a robotic private detective who works cases in a futuristic urban setting.
 The show made frequent use of puns and visual gags.

 The series consisted of 22 six-minute episodes, covering two-story arcs of equal length: "The Case of the Human Cannonball" and "The Case of the Maltese Parrot".
 The programme was originally broadcast in the United Kingdom as a segment of the Sunday morning show Network 7 on Channel 4, and was later repeated on the same channel in a late night spot.

 Produced by Thunderbirds creator Gerry Anderson, the series was created and written by Terry Adlam, who had previously worked on effects for Anderson's Terrahawks.
 It was also the basis for the Anderson-created Tennents Pilsner advertising campaign using the Lou Tennent character (voiced by Vivian Stanshall).

 Commercial releases

-VHS video cassette

-The series was released on VHS by the Channel 5 video label (who released many other Gerry Anderson series) towards the end of the 1980s; two cassettes were released, 'The Case of the Human Cannonball' and 'The Case of the Maltese Parrot'.
-Both 'cases' had their respective episodes spliced together to make up the complete story, with minor cuts.
-In the early 1990s, both cases were re-released on a single cassette by Polygram Video.
-All of the VHS releases are now hard to come by and command respectable amounts of money when sold online.